OrangeRhymeLabs/HelenusDB/README.md

 **HelenusDB** marries a simple document storage model (like MongoDB) with the truly horizontal, global, multi-datacenter scalability of Cassandra.
 It enables developers to store arbitrary payloads as JSON/BSON, as they would with MongoDB, in a Cassandra cluster.
 It supports indexing, filtering, sorting, querying and pagination
 (via familiar 'limit' and 'offset' query semantics).
-Simple json document storage with effortless scaling, exposed as a REST API or embedded in your application - **that's HelenusDB**!
+Simple json document storage with effortless scaling, exposed as a REST API or embedded in your application.

+**HelenusDB** embraces Cassandra best practices for indexes or 'materialized views' for your documents, by creating a new column family for each new index.
+Unlike, native Cassandra indexes, **HelenusDB** can index more-than a single field and supports high-uniqueness in its indexes (you can query for a single document).

+Additionally, **HelenusDB** enables Lucene indexing of document tables (using a modified version of [Stratio's Cassandra Lucene Index](https://github.com/Stratio/cassandra-lucene-index)), allowing you to perform:

+* Full-text searching of BSON documents.
+* GEO-location / Geo-spacial searching.
+* Relevance searching, scoring and sorting.
+* Boolean (and, or, not) searching.

 ## About the Name
 In Greek mythology, Helenus (/ˈhɛlənəs/; Ancient Greek: Ἕλενος) was the son of King Priam and Queen Hecuba of Troy, and the **twin brother of the prophetess Cassandra.** According to legend, Cassandra, having been given the power of prophecy by Apollo, taught it to her brother.
 He had the benefit, unlike Cassandra, that people believed him.